Skip to main content

 THE "KAMPUNG SPIRIT"

-Ms Vanessa Low, an advertising executive and Mr Goh Wei Ting, a product manager, both 31, have been practising pottery at another pottery studio for around five years and this was their first time taking part in the wood-firing process.
+Advertising executive Vanessa Low and product manager Goh Wei Ting, both 31, have been practising pottery at another pottery studio for around five years and this was their first time taking part in the wood-firing process.

 However, they were buoyed by the “kampung spirit” or the sense of camaraderie that came about as participants laboured together.